-- (a) Every transfer must be left for registration at the registered office of the company or any other place the Board determines.
+- (a) Every transfer must be left for registration at the registered office of the company office of the company's Securities registry or any other place the Board determines.
 Unless the Board otherwise determines either generally or in a particular case, the transfer is to be accompanied by the certificate (if any) for the Securities to be transferred.
 In addition, the transfer is to be accompanied by any other evidence that the Board may require to prove the title of the transferor, the transferor's right to transfer the Securities, execution of the transfer or compliance with the provisions of any applicable laws.
-The requirements of this rule do not apply in respect of a proper ASTC transfer. - (b) Subject to rule 23(a), on each application to register the transfer of any Securities or to register any person as the holder in respect of any Securities transmitted to that person by operation of law or otherwise, the certificate (if any) specifying the Securities in respect of which registration is required must be delivered to the company for cancellation and on registration the certificate is considered to have been cancelled. - (c) Each transfer that is registered may be retained by the company for any period determined by the Board, after which the company may destroy it.
+The requirements of this rule do not apply in respect of a proper ASTC transfer. - (b) Subject to rule 23(a), on each application to register the transfer of any Securities or to register any person as the holder in respect of any Securities transmitted to that person by operation of law or otherwise, the certificate (if any) specifying the Securities in respect of which registration is required must be delivered to the company for cancellation and on registration the certificate is considered to have been cancelled. - Each transfer that is registered may be retained by the company or its Securities registry for any period determined by the Board, after which the company may destroy it. - (e)(d) Subject to the Listing Rules, the company or the company's Securities registry may charge a reasonable fee for the registration of paper-based transfers in registrable form.